Quantum analysis of the recent cosmological bounce in the comoving Hubble length: Inner product and probability measure

-With the proviso that {\it this might erase important quantum information}, matters simplify within the wave packet approximation (already used in Sec.~\ref{ring}).
+With the proviso that {\it this might erase important quantum information}, the discussion simplifies within the wave packet approximation (already used in Sec.~\ref{ring}).
 Then, the calculation of the measure in terms of $b$ is straightforward.
-We call the measure thus inferred the semiclassical measure, since it erases fully quantum effects, as we shall see.
+We call the measure thus inferred the semiclassical measure, since it fully erases quantum effects, as we shall see.